 Did I seriously just type that?!?!
 I did say almost!!!
 I love all things pumpkin and can never wait to start baking with it each fall.
 Maybe I started too early this year because for some odd reason, I just am kind of over it. (hanging head in shame)

-I even found myself day dreaming about mint cookies yesterday!
+I even found myself day dreaming about chocolate mint cookies yesterday!
 That can’t be possible.
 That just means when Christmas gets here I will be ready for coconut and beach weather.
 I’m seeing a seriously bad trend happening to me this year.

 Can you believe that I just admitted to being over pumpkin?
 Yeah, I can’t believe it either.
 The funny thing is that I still have a few pumpkin recipes to share with all of you.
 So, let’s all pretend that this ^^^ conversation never happened.
 Thank goodness for pears to bring me back to a normal thought process.